Math is an Indian national characteristic, said Stephen Hawking

 He fell in with it, taking up recreational pursuits such as becoming a coxswain for his College boat club.
 In his exams he was on the borderline between first and second class.
 He was interviewed for the degree by his examiners who asked him what his future plans were.
 He told them that if he was given a second class he would stay on in Oxford to do research and if he was awarded a first he would go to Cambridge.
 The examiners gave him a first!
 He chose to study general relativity, not quantum mechanics — the two areas are as different as chalk and cheese.

 When I went to Cambridge as a 20-year old, the cosmologists I met in Bombay mentioned Hawking’s work.
-It was to his department that I was headed.
+It was to his department that I was headed, the sole Indian in my class.
 At Cambridge, he was a familiar sight in his motorized wheelchair accompanied by a flock of students all along King’s Parade up to the department in Silver Street.
 Nobody then foresaw the celebrity status that awaited him.

 Subrahmanyan Chandrasekhar had figured out in the course of a voyage to Cambridge — which in his time was by ship — that stars were not so placid as was the prevailing view.
-A star with more than 1.44 times the mass of the sun would end up collapsing under gravity to form a white dwarf, Chandrasekhar said.
-Meanwhile, Cambridge scientist Roger Penrose and Hawking had entered into a fruitful collaboration on black holes and various Cambridge physicists like Brandon Carter pitched in.
+A ‘white dwarf’ with less than 1.44 times the mass of the sun would end up collapsing under gravity to remain a white dwarf, Chandrasekhar said.
+Sciama put Hawking in touch with the Cambridge-educated mathematician Roger Penrose.
+Penrose and Hawking entered into a fruitful collaboration on black holes and various Cambridge physicists like George Ellis and Brandon Carter pitched in.

-Penrose had already begun to examine the fates of stars using global topological methods and was able to show that stars do collapse, under gravity, to become ‘black holes’ from which nothing, not even light, could escape.
+Penrose had begun to examine the fates of stars using global topological methods and was able to prove that stars do collapse, under gravity, to become ‘black holes’ from which nothing, not even light, could escape.
 At the Institute of Theoretical Physics at the University of California Santa Barbara where he collaborated with James Hartle, Hawking began to apply quantum field theory to black holes, Hawking had discovered that the creation of particle-antiparticle pairs in the intense gravitational field of the black hole could cause the latter to emit radiation.

 One particle could be swallowed by the black hole while the other could escape to infinity.
 This was the discovery that black holes, when quantum theory is used, could actually emit radiation.
 This became known as Hawking radiation.

 Stephen had extraordinary verve and optimism.
 He took a bet that the theory of everything would be discovered in 20 years.
-He conceded that bet in 2004 in his Dirac lecture, citing Gödel’s theorem which shows that no formal system with a finite set of axioms and satisfies reasonable conditions, could be shown to be consistent or complete.
+He conceded that bet in 2004 in his Dirac lecture, citing Gödel’s theorem which shows that no formal system with a finite set of axioms and which satisfies reasonable conditions, could be shown to be consistent or complete.

 When he visited New Delhi in January 2001 he said at a meeting with President K R Narayanan that he offered a 50:50 bet that physics would become ‘redundant’ in 20 years.
 I accepted the bet and therein lies a tale.
 President Narayanan described him as a triumph of mind over matter.
 I chipped in saying that Stephen exemplified the human predicament of being confined to a tiny speck of dust in a vast cosmos.
 Stephen paid handsome compliments to Indian science, saying that Indians are so good at mathematics that it is almost a national characteristic.
 The President modestly said that he must be an exception!
 Stephen earnestly enquired of the President what his vision of India’s future was, to which the latter said it was the elimination of poverty and the all-round development of our billion citizens.
-He, Narayanan, regarded the meeting with Stephen Hawking as one of the high points of his tenure at Rashtrapati Bhavan, as he told me at a farewell reception at the end of his tenure.
+Narayanan regarded the meeting with Stephen Hawking as one of the high points of his tenure at Rashtrapati Bhavan, as he told me at a farewell reception at the end of his tenure.
 Hawking’s memoir lists the names of the countries whose heads of state he had met and that includes India.

 The extraordinary turnout at the Siri Fort Auditorium was unprecedented for a scientific lecture.
 Wishing to accommodate as many people as possible, we had screens put up in a second auditorium and smaller screens outside the auditorium.
 Delhi turned out in full force and we made a point of inviting disabled rights activists to attend as well as provide sign language translation for the hearing impaired.
 A difference was made by not having separate VIP access, which was exclusively reserved for the Hawking convoy.
 Everyone, including Union Ministers, MPs, the Delhi Chief Minister, distinguished scientists and science administrators, patiently queued up to hear the legendary cosmologist.